 By the way, this can be a costly process.
 Worth every penny though and fees can be negotiated as part of the divorce settlement.

-The most important take away is don’t leave everything to your lawyer.
-Be proactive and be sure you get the answers you need BEFORE your divorce is final.
+The most important takeaway is not to leave everything to your lawyer.
+Be proactive and be sure you get the answers you need before your divorce is final.
 Consult with a financial planner, preferably someone who has worked with divorcees.
 A Clarity Wealth Development Financial Advisor is a great place to start!

 - Seven Key Question You Need to Ask Before Your Divorce is Finalized

 - Social Security and Divorce: What You Need to Know